Montana auto insurance

 Are there discounts that can lower the cost of my car insurance policy?

 - Online quote

 - Five-year claim-free

 - Distant student

 Switch and save.
 Nationwide, customers who switch and save with Progressive save nearly $750 on average.** Get a car insurance quote today.

 Fast facts about driving and auto insurance in the Treasure State:

-Montana ranked second in the nation for vehicle collisions with animals in 2019.
-Comprehensive coverage can pay to repair or replace your ride as a result of damage from an animal collision.
+Montana ranked second in the nation for vehicle collisions with animals in 2020.
+Comprehensive coverage can pay to repair or replace your ride due to damage from an animal collision.

-Nearly 10% of Montana drivers were uninsured in 2015, according to the Insurance Information Institute.
+About 8.5% of Montana drivers were uninsured in 2019, according to the Insurance Information Institute.
 Add uninsured motorist coverage to your auto policy to protect against drivers with no insurance.